leonardlab/HBS_GAMES/README.md

   - modelID:  sa tring defining the model to use, should be same name as the relevant class

-  - dataID : a string defining the data to use, .csv defining the data should be named "training_data_" + dataID, name of dataID is user-defined
+  - dataID: a string defining the data to use, .csv defining the data should be named "training_data_" + dataID, name of dataID is user-defined

-  - mechanismID : a string defining the identify of the mechanism to use, if there is only one version of a given model, this variable is unnecessary
+  - mechanismID: a string defining the identify of the mechanism to use, if there is only one version of a given model, this variable is unnecessary

-  - context : a string defining the absolute path to GAMES/src/games in the given context (computer) where the code will be run
+  - context: a string defining the absolute path to GAMES/src/games in the given context (computer) where the code will be run

   - parameters: a list of integers defining the starting values for each parameter.
 If a given parameter is not free in this run, the parameter fill be fixed at the value in this list

-  - parameters_reference : a list of integers defining the reference values for each parameter, only necessary for proof-of-principle demonstrations such that the parameter used to define the training data are known
+  - parameters_reference: a list of integers defining the reference values for each parameter, only necessary for proof-of-principle demonstrations such that the parameter used to define the training data are known

-  - parameter_labels : a list of strings defining the labels for the parameters defined in the "parameters" variable
+  - parameter_labels: a list of strings defining the labels for the parameters defined in the "parameters" variable

-  - free_parameter_labels": a list of strings defining the labels for the parameters that are free in this run
+  - free_parameter_labels: a list of strings defining the labels for the parameters that are free in this run

-  - bounds_orders_of_magnitude": an integer defining the orders of magnitude in each direction that parameters are allowed to vary, all free parameters have these bounds by default
+  - bounds_orders_of_magnitude: an integer defining the orders of magnitude in each direction that parameters are allowed to vary, all free parameters have these bounds by default

   - non_default_bounds: a dictionary defining parameters  that have non-default bounds – key is the parameter label and value is a list with the minimum bound as the first item and the maximum bound as the second item

-  - num_parameter_sets_global_search" an integer defining the number of parameter sets in the global search
+  - num_parameter_sets_global_search: an integer defining the number of parameter sets in the global search

-  - num_parameter_sets_optimization : an integer defining the number of initial guesses for optimization
+  - num_parameter_sets_optimization: an integer defining the number of initial guesses for optimization

   - weight_by_error: a string ("yes" or "no") defining whether the cost function is weighted by measurement error

   - num_pem_evaluation_datasets: an integer defining the number of pem evaluation data sets to generate

-  - parallelization : a string ("yes" or "no") defining whether the run should be parallelized
+  - parallelization: a string ("yes" or "no") defining whether the run should be parallelized

-  - num_cores : an integer defining the number of cores to parallelize the run across, not relevant if parallelization = 'no'
+  - num_cores: an integer defining the number of cores to parallelize the run across, not relevant if parallelization = 'no'

-  - num_noise_realizations : an integer defining the number of noise realizations to use to define the PPL threshold
+  - num_noise_realizations: an integer defining the number of noise realizations to use to define the PPL threshold

-  - parameter_labels_for_ppl : a list of strings defining the parameter labels for which the PPL should be calculated
+  - parameter_labels_for_ppl: a list of strings defining the parameter labels for which the PPL should be calculated

-  - default_min_step_fraction_ppl : a float defining the default fraction of the calibrated value to set the minimum step for PPL
+  - default_min_step_fraction_ppl: a float defining the default fraction of the calibrated value to set the minimum step for PPL

-  - non_default_min_step_fraction_ppl : a dictionary defining non-default min step values for PPL – key is the parameter label and value is a list with the direction (-1 or 1) as the first item and fraction as the second value
+  - non_default_min_step_fraction_ppl: a dictionary defining non-default min step values for PPL – key is the parameter label and value is a list with the direction (-1 or 1) as the first item and fraction as the second value

-  - default_max_step_fraction_ppl : a floatdefining the default fraction of the calibrated value to set the maximum step for PPL
+  - default_max_step_fraction_ppl: a floatdefining the default fraction of the calibrated value to set the maximum step for PPL

-  - non_default_max_step_fraction_ppl : a dictionary defining non-default max step values for PPL – key is the parameter label and value is a list with the direction (-1 or 1) as the first item and fraction as the second value
+  - non_default_max_step_fraction_ppl: a dictionary defining non-default max step values for PPL – key is the parameter label and value is a list with the direction (-1 or 1) as the first item and fraction as the second value

   - default_max_number_steps_ppl: an integer defining the default maximum number of PPL steps in each direction

-  - non_default_number_steps_ppl : a dictionary defining non-default maximum number of PPL steps – key is the parameter label and value is a list with the direction (-1 or 1) as the first item and number of steps as the second value
+  - non_default_number_steps_ppl: a dictionary defining non-default maximum number of PPL steps – key is the parameter label and value is a list with the direction (-1 or 1) as the first item and number of steps as the second value

 ### Changing run settings